Kruptein/PlanarAlly/README.md

 #### Draw

-Allows you to draw a rectangle on the currently active layer.
+Allows you to draw a shape on the currently active layer.
 When selecting this tool an extra panel shows up allowing you to select border and fill colours.
+Currently two shapes are available: a rectangle and a circle.

 #### Ruler